Craig Robert Young

-More recently, he has appeared in The CW's 2009 series Melrose Place, playing Ella Simms's German love-rat famed director Franz Keppler.
+He appeared in The CW's 2009 series Melrose Place, playing Ella Simms's German love-rat famed director Franz Keppler.
 He recurred on the TV series 10 Things I Hate About You, playing yet another German, Frank Kline.
 J. J. Abrams has cast him in three of his TV series, Lost, What About Brian, and Fringe.

 In July 2010, Young acted in the World War II action thriller Return to the Hiding Place (2011).
 In 2011, he had a recurring role on NCIS: Los Angeles as Dracul Comescu, an enemy to NCIS Special Agent G. Callen (Chris O'Donnell) with the role even expanding over to the Hawaii Five-0 episode "Pa Make Loa" which was a crossover between both NCIS: Los Angeles and Hawaii Five-0 with Young's role as Comescu ending when his character was shot dead by O'Donnell's character, Callen.

-In the spring of 2014, Craig played the role of Nicky Lancaster in Noël Coward's The Vortex.
-After a wildly successful run in Malibu, he reprised his role with the same cast at The Matrix Theatre in Los Angeles in the winter to rave reviews.
-In addition, he also played roles in episodes of the TV series Hit the Floor and Hot in Cleveland.
+In the spring of 2014, Young played the role of Nicky Lancaster in Noël Coward's The Vortex.
+After a run in Malibu, he reprised his role with the same cast at The Matrix Theatre in Los Angeles in the winter.
+He also played roles in episodes of the TV series Hit the Floor and Hot in Cleveland.

+Young portrayed Charlie Chaplin in David Fincher's 2020 Mank, starring alongside Gary Oldman and Amanda Seyfried.

 Personal life

-Craig Robert Young is gay and married to advertising executive Michael Di Girolamo.
+Craig Robert Young married advertising executive Michael Di Girolamo in December 2023.